French Connection II: Plot

 Picking up four years after The French Connection left off, New York City police officer Jimmy "Popeye" Doyle still searches for elusive drug kingpin Alain Charnier.
 The department sends him to Marseille to track down Charnier.
 Once there, Doyle is met by English-speaking Inspector Henri Barthélémy, who resents his rude, nasty crimefighting demeanor.
-Not being fluent in French, Doyle often finds himself a fish out of water.
-Worse, Henri assigns Doyle a work desk near the toilets.
 Having read Doyle's personnel file, Henri informs him that it is strictly forbidden for visiting police officers from other countries to carry firearms.

 Later, while observing a beach volleyball match, Doyle is spotted by Charnier from a restaurant below.
 Determined to find Charnier on his own, Popeye has eluded two French police escorts assigned to keep watch on him.
 Doyle doesn't understand until later that he is being used as bait by French police to lure Charnier out of hiding.
-Later that same night, Charnier's men capture Doyle and take him to a secluded, seedy hotel for interrogation.
+Later that same night, Charnier's men capture Doyle and take him to a seedy hotel for interrogation.

 For several weeks, Doyle is repeatedly injected with heroin.
-Scenes of his growing addiction follow, including one in which an elderly lady addict visits him in his befuddled state and steals his watch.
 In the meantime, Barthélémy orders a city-wide search for Doyle, while Charnier interrogates the captive detective about what he knows.
 Doyle responds he was sent there because he is the only one who can recognize him.
 Charnier believes Doyle, and releases him after one massive injection.
 Doyle is dumped, barely alive but addicted, in front of police headquarters.
-Grueling scenes of resuscitation and drug withdrawal follow.
 In his effort to save both Doyle's life and reputation, Barthélémy quarantines Doyle in a police cell so he can begin his cold turkey withdrawal from heroin.
-Supervising his recovery, Barthélémy offers emotional support and assists Doyle in completing the cycle of withdrawal.